Afghan National Police: Rank reform

 Widespread corruption in all levels of the ANP has long been a major problem for the combating of the Taliban insurgency.
 It was reported in 2008 that Taliban fighters of both high and low rank have been able to quickly buy their release from police custody with bribes ranging from $100–$10,000.
 Drug use, defections to the Taliban and sexual harassment of female officers within the ANP were also reported.

 Due to the high level of corruption, the Afghan government began to send the relatively un-corrupted Afghan National Army to more sensitive scenarios.
 In January 2013, Hakim Shujayee, a Hazara police commander in Uruzgan Province was accused by higher authorities of killing 121 local people.
 He fled to Ghazni Province and the Minister of the Interior promised to bring him into custody very shortly.

 It was reported in February 2010 that police in Afghanistan are largely illiterate, approximately 17 percent of them tested positive for illegal drugs, and they were widely accused of demanding bribes.
 Attempts to build a credible Afghan police force were faltering badly, according to NATO officials, making it difficult to build a capable national force.

-As of August 2022, the total number of the Afghan National Police was nearly 200,000.
+It was reported in August 2022 the total number of the Afghan National Police was nearly 200,000.
+The same was reported in April 2023.
 It was announced in 2011 that the force would reach 160,000 by the end of 2014.
 In September 2013, it was reported at 157,000.